 SQL injections involve using the SQL programming language to collect data from servers and databases.
 The cyber criminal will be able to act as an administrator and change passwords or usernames of users, or manipulate data without permission.

 Software have vulnerabilities.
 Zero-day exploits are when cybercriminals exploit vulnerabilities within software before they're patched.

 DNS tunneling hides the data of other programs in DNS queries and responses.
 It allows data to be removed from a system without being detected.

 Criminals engage in cyber attacks for several reasons:

-- Money: Perhaps the most obvious reason, money drives a lot of cyber attacks.
-Ransomware can bring in millions for cybercriminals.
-They can also sell personal and corporate data.
+- Money: Perhaps the most obvious reason — money drives a lot of cyber attacks.
+Cybercriminals can bring in millions with ransomware.
+They can sell personal and corporate data.

 - Disruption: Some hackers just want to disrupt the status quo.
 They enjoy the chaos.
 Or they may want to damage a specific organization or entity.

 - Cyberwarfare: Governments are also involved in cyber attacks.
-They use cyber attacks to weaken political opponents and expose weaknesses.
+They use cyber attacks to weaken political opponents and expose vulnerabilities.